 Thus, in 1995, I got a CPU and RAM upgrade for it, making it roughly four times faster.
 In those days, that was a pretty hefty upgrade: speeding up from 10 to 40 MPH is more noticeable to a human compared to the difference between the 10000 and 40000 MPH speeds of today's machines.
 But the speed-up didn't profoundly change my user experience.
 I was still shuffling about with the same old software and I was still waiting around for that Gaussian blur calculation to finish - although not quite as many minutes as before.

-As I sat there, waiting for the Gaussian blur, I of course dreamt of the computing equivalent of an Armoured Personnel Carrier.
+As I sat there, watching the Gaussian blur progress bar, I of course dreamt of the computing equivalent of an Armoured Personnel Carrier.
 It wasn't an Amiga 4000 or a Pentium PC or one of those new-fangled PowerMacs.
 It was something completely different, something that would have utterly changed my all-round user experience, from boot-up to shutdown.
 I wanted something the likes of which actually no longer exists: I dreamt of a Unix Workstation.

 Not just any old Unix box mind you, but a rather specific one: a Silicon Graphics Indy with a 24-bit frame buffer, 128 megabytes of memory and a 175 MHz MIPS R4400 CPU.